6. Berlin, Germany

-Canada’s second-largest city is geographically as close to the European coast as to Vancouver, and in look and feel it combines some of the finest aspects of the two continents.
+Canada’s second-largest city, Montreal is geographically as close to the European coast as to Vancouver, and in look and feel it combines some of the finest aspects of the two continents.
 It’s a magical place at this time of year and a spin round (or tumble on to) the ice at the Patinoire du Bassin Bonsecours is a must.

 Although it can be bitterly cold during the winter months, Washington DC assumes a soul-warming aura in the pre-Christmas period.
 The Pathway of Peace leading up to the National Christmas Tree at the White House lights up daily from dusk until 11pm, and 56 trees – representing fifty states, five territories and the District of Columbia – are planted nearby.

 Boston is as close to the Old World as the New World gets, and this is more evident than ever during the holidays.
-You’ll feel like you’ve travelled back in time as you navigate the gas lamp-lit streets of the historic city, working your way up to the huge tree in front of Faneuil Hall
+You’ll feel like you’ve travelled back in time as you navigate the gas lamp-lit streets of the historic city, working your way up to the huge tree in front of Faneuil Hall Marketplace.

-This German city boasts eight different Christmas markets on both sides of the Rhine River.
+Cologne boasts eight different Christmas markets on both sides of the Rhine River.
 Offering all manner of gift ideas and plenty of glühwein stalls, it’s the perfect spot to pick up all those presents.